MicrosoftDocs/win32-pr.it-it/desktop-src/Controls/sb-geticon.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce l'handle per l'icona in caso di esito positivo; in caso contrario, **null** .
+Restituisce l'handle all'icona in caso di esito positivo oppure NULL in caso **contrario.**

 ## <a name="requirements"></a>Requisiti